antcar0929/JoinTheRobloxGameToLinkYourAccount/README.md

 To install JoinTheRobloxGameToLinkYourAccount, you need to have the followings tools.

-- An IDE that can edit json files
+- An IDE that can edit json files (optional)
 - Roblox Studio
-- Node.js
-- NPM
-- Discord.js module
 - Rojo (optional)

 ### Sync required code into roblox studio (using rojo)